-San Francisco Superior Court granted the landlord, 333 Bush Associates, a writ of attachment (.pdf) for $48 million on Dec.
-19. The move makes the landlord a secured creditor, freezes a portion of Heller's assets for the landlord, and leaves other unsecured creditors at a disadvantage, essentially waiting in line behind the landlord for dibs on leftover assets.
+A San Francisco landlord for defunct Heller Ehrman has won a key court ruling that means bankruptcy is now likely, according to attorneys who have dealt with similar cases.
+San Francisco Superior Court granted the landlord a writ of attachment for $48 million.
+The move makes the landlord a secured creditor, freezes a portion of Heller's assets for the landlord, and leaves other unsecured creditors at a disadvantage, essentially waiting in line behind the landlord for dibs on leftover assets.